There are 4 popular ways to travel from Cartagena to Medellin: bus, plane, train and car. We cover all the options.

 Price: Medellin to Cartagena bus tickets cost from 90,000 Colombian Pesos to 125,000 pesos.

-How long does the bus take?: The bus journey takes around 13 – 15 hours.
-The journey is quicker at night when there is no traffic and longer during the daytime when the bus has to contend with city traffic and roadworks.
+How far is Cartagena from Medellin?: The bus journey takes around 13 – 15 hours.
+The flight is about 1 hour + all the waiting around.
+The bus journey is quicker at night when there is no traffic and longer during the daytime when the bus has to contend with city traffic and roadworks.

-The timetable for buses from Medellin to Cartagena as of March 2019 is as follows:
+The timetable for buses as of July 2023 is as follows:

 - 5:30am (first bus)